lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATMount-fails-move.rst

 Error diagnosis
 ===============

-..
-This section should provide simple overview of known or suspected causes for the error.
-..
-It is preferred to include them as a bulleted or enumerated list.
-..
-Post screenshots of the error state or relevant tracebacks.

 When attempting to move the telescope via point_azel or Scheduler the faults are the followings:
 - The ATMCS get FAULT state ,  ATMCS provides specific error messages indicating faults in azimuth drives #1 and #2, with both fault bits activated.